Exams Overview

 • Is there advice regarding exam instructions?

 Students should pay close attention to both the spoken and written instructions.
 The instructions of the professor as stated at the beginning of the exam will be strictly enforced.
 This includes whether the exam is open or closed book, permitted or prohibited materials, and the read-only period if any.
 At the beginning of the exam, the proctors will orally transmit basic instructions for the exam.
 Then, once given permission to begin, the student should read through the professor’s written instructions.
 If at that point the oral and written instructions are inconsistent, the student should immediately note the concern to the proctors, who will clarify the issue with the Registrar.
-If, during the exam, there are any problems with exam administration, these should be noted to the proctor who will communicate with the Law Registrar.
+If, during the exam, there are any problems with exam administration, these should be noted to the proctor who will communicate with the Office of the Registrar.

 • Are there during exam procedures to follow?